eflautt/ga-data-science/templates/template-project-readme.md

 > #### *Guiding Questions When Using This Template*
 >
-> - [ ] Is this for an assignment or project?
 > - [ ] Are the requirements actionable?
 > - [ ] What will students have to do to prepare for this project?
 > - [ ] Are components intended to be worked on individually?
 In pairs?
-> - [ ] Should students practice pre-work tasks before beginning?
+> - [ ] Should students practice any pre-work tasks before beginning?
 > - [ ] Is there a clear deliverable?
 Have you provided a screenshot for students to reference?

 > Delete this section ^